Content Based Status Updates: FCFS for the Low-Priority Stream

 where $D_j$ is the delivery time of the $j^{th}$ packet and $t_j$ is its generation time.
-Fig.~\ref{fig1} shows the \lq\lq virtual\rq\rq\ service time for packets $3$ and $4$.
+Fig.~\ref{fig:fig_ch5_fig1} shows the \lq\lq virtual\rq\rq\ service time for packets $3$ and $4$.

-For stream $\mathcal{U}_1$, given that the average age calculations seems to be intractable, we will compute its average peak age and give a lower bound on its average age.
-To that end, we first study the steady state \lq\lq virtual\rq\rq\ service time $Z$.
+For stream $\mathcal{U}_1$, given that the average age calculations seem to be intractable, we compute its average peak age and give a lower bound on its average age.
+To this end, we first study the steady state \lq\lq virtual\rq\rq\ service time $Z$.

 We define the event and its complement $\overline{\Psi_j}$.
-Then we need the following lemmas. \begin{lemma} Let $Y_j$ be the \lq\lq virtual\rq\rq\ service time of packet $j$ given that this packet does not find the system in state $q'_1$, i.e. $\Prob\lp Y_j>t\rp=\Prob\lp Z_j>t|\overline{\Psi_j}\rp$.
+Then, we need the following lemmas. \begin{lemma} Let $Y_j$ be the \lq\lq virtual\rq\rq\ service time of packet $j$ given that this packet does not find the system in state $q'_1$, i.e. $\Prob\lp Y_j>t\rp=\Prob\lp Z_j>t|\overline{\Psi_j}\rp$.
 Then, in steady state,

 Similarly, let $Y'_j$ be the \lq\lq virtual\rq\rq\ service time of packet $j$ given that this packet finds the system in state $q'_1$, i.e. $\Prob\lp Y'_j>t\rp=\Prob\lp Z_j>t|\Psi_j\rp$.
 Then, in steady state,